Towards the dual motivic Steenrod algebra in positive characteristic: Introduction

-\begin{thm}[Theorem~\ref{th:RetractSlice}] Assume that the base scheme $S$ is essentially smooth over a field of characteristic $p > 0$.
-Then the map of $H\Z$-modules $\psi$ in \eqref{eq:ApproxSliceDMIntro} is a split monomorphism, i.e., admits a retraction. \end{thm}
+\begin{theorem} Assume that the base scheme $S$ is essentially smooth over a field of characteristic $p > 0$.
+Then the map of $\MM\Z$-modules $\psi$ in \eqref{eq:ApproxSliceDMIntro} is a split monomorphism, i.e., admits a retraction. \end{theorem}